USEPA/hwip/docs/Results/search-results.md

 **From home page search**

- The "Search by" bar above the results displays
+ The "Search by" bar above the results displays:

  - Whether you searched by Site Name or ID, entered a Location, or used your location ("Coordinates").
  - Your search term(s).